 Our 4 Day Freedom Walk allows the independent walker to enjoy the track in a hassle-free adventure.
 Over the four days you will walk the Queen Charlotte Track from start to finish – all 71 scenic kilometres of it.
 There is also the option to boat on any day if you prefer (at additional cost).

-Highlights of the track include stunning coastal views and continually changing landscapes as you walk from shoreline to ridgeline and around bays, coves and inlets.
-At the end of a long day you can relax and unwind in the comfort of hotel-style rooms with en-suite (at Furneaux Lodge, Punga Cove Resort and Peppers Portage).
+Highlights of the track include stunning coastal views and continually changing landscapes as you walk from shoreline to ridge-line and around bays, coves and inlets.
+At the end of a long day you can relax and unwind in the comfort of hotel-style rooms with en-suite (at Furneaux Lodge, Punga Cove Resort and Portage Resort Hotel).
 You have the choice of dining in the restaurant or the bar.
 One of the other wonderful features of this trip is that you don’t have to carry your pack.
 We can provide you with a light daypack and your luggage will be transported by water transport each day.

 The package includes your water transfers (including those wonderful daily luggage transfers) as well as a packed lunch daily – and you can purchase dinner and breakfast at the resorts – twin share en-suite accommodation, an information kit, map and base support.